 Tours are available 12-4 p.m.
 Monday-Friday for $5.
 The observatory also is open to visitors most Thursday and Friday nights, when admission is $7 for adults, and $5 for children under 18.

 When 574-foot Carew Tower was completed in 1930, it ranked among the tallest U.S. buildings located somewhere other than New York City.
 It bears the classic setback architecture of the period and remained the city's tallest until 2010 when Great American Tower at Queen City Square surpassed it in height.

 In 1994, Carew Tower was added to the register of National Historic Landmarks.
-Today, it provides a panoramic view of the river and city from its 49th floor observation deck.
+Today, the Carew Tower provides a panoramic view of the river and city from an observation deck on the 49th floor.
 The price for enjoying this vantage point is a modest, $4 for adults and $2 for children.
 Pick a clear day with light winds and enjoy.

 Art museums west of the Alleghenies were rare in the 1800s, so The Cincinnati Art Museum adopted the nickname "Art Palace of the West" when it opened in 1886.
 Scores of renovations and acquisitions later, the place today houses more than 100,000 art objects, making it the largest museum in Ohio.